bkesterbyld/fabulous-oregano/content/pages/pricing.md

           planning an on prem option where you can setup a master bitdomain in your own data center, and then replicate data sets out to through bitdomain's public cloud network.
-      - question: What's a user?
+      - question: What's a domain?
         answer: >+
           We put your bit domain at the cloud provider (AWS, Azure, Digital Ocean) of choice and you have full download and API access to your